linuxserver/docker-code-server/README.md

 ## Versions

+* **05.10.22:** - Install recommended deps to maintain parity with the older images.
 * **29.09.22:** - Rebase to jammy, switch to s6v3.
 Fix chown logic to skip `/config/workspace` contents.
 * **20.02.22:** - Install using the official tarballs.
 * **29.12.21:** - Add `install-extension` as a helper for mods to install extensions.